Skip to main content

 The difficulty arises first in selecting objects and drawing correct free-body diagrams and second, in identifying an efficient solution strategy since you usually won’t be able to completely solve a diagram without first finding the value of an unknown force from another diagram.

 In Chapter 5 we saw that each two-dimensional free-body diagram results in up to three linearly independent equations.
-By disassembling the structure we now have more free-body diagrams available, and can use them to find more unknown values.
-Here’s a few more details on the number of equations that come from each type of two-dimensional free-body diagram:
+By disassembling the structure we create new free-body diagrams that can be used to determine more unknown values.
+Here are a few more details on the number of equations that come from each type of two-dimensional free-body diagram:

 • Two-force members.